shannah/GeoVizDemo/README.md

 # Codename One GeoViz Demo

-A demo app using the https://github.com/shannah/CN1GeoViz[Codename One GeoViz Library]
+A demo app using the [Codename One GeoViz Library](https://github.com/shannah/CN1GeoViz)

-See companion http://www.codenameone.com/blog/geo-visualization-library.html[blog post] for more information.
+See companion [blog post](http://www.codenameone.com/blog/geo-visualization-library.html) for more information.